Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 </details>

 <details>
-  <summary><strong>Q:</strong> The objects instantiated using the sample foreground placement Randomizer are floating in the air.
-How can I use this Randomizer to place objects on a horizontal surface instead? </summary>
+  <summary><strong>Q: The objects instantiated using the sample foreground placement Randomizer are floating in the air.
+How can I use this Randomizer to place objects on a horizontal surface instead?</strong> </summary>

 ---
 The objects instantiated by the sample foreground Randomizer are all parented to an object named `Foreground Objects` at the root of the Scene Hierarchy.
 To modify the orientation of the objects, you can simply rotate this parent object at the beginning of the Scenario.